Frank J. Sprague: United States Navy, inventor

 He was commissioned as an ensign in the United States Navy.
 During his ensuing naval service, he first served on the USS Richmond, then the USS Minnesota.
 While in Asia, Sprague wrote stories he filed for the Boston Herald.
 While his ship was in Newport, Rhode Island, in 1881, Sprague invented the inverted type of dynamo.
 After he was transferred to the USS Lancaster, the flagship of the European Squadron, he installed the first electric call-bell system on a United States Navy ship.
-Sprague took leave to attend the International Exposition of Electricity of 1881 in Paris and the Crystal Palace Exhibition in Sydenham, England, in 1882, where he was on the jury of awards for gas engines, dynamos and lamps.
+Sprague took leave to attend the International Exposition of Electricity of 1881 in Paris and the Crystal Palace Exhibition in Sydenham, England, in 1882, where he was on the jury of awards for gas engines, dynamos, and lamps.

 Engineer for Edison

 In 1883, Edward H. Johnson, a business associate of Thomas Edison, persuaded Sprague to resign his naval commission to work for Edison.
 Sprague, who began at a salary of $2,500, was neither happy with his salary nor his assignments.
-Sprague wanted to focus on motors, while motors bored Edison, who was consumed in making his incandescent lighting work.
+Sprague wanted to focus on motors, while motors bored Edison, who was consumed by making his incandescent lighting work.
 Edison sent Sprague to run the construction departments where Edison had built central power stations for his lighting systems in Sunbury, Pennsylvania, and Brockton, Massachusetts.

 Sprague did important work for Edison, including correcting Edison's system of mains and feeders for central station distribution.

 In 1884, he decided his interests in the exploitation of electricity lay elsewhere, and he left Edison to found the Sprague Electric Railway & Motor Company.